Crypto.com Arena: Music

 Bruce Springsteen & The E Street Band were the first act to perform at the venue on its opening in 1999.
 Dave Matthews Band famously played the venue twice in 2008, despite the first show being the day of founding member and saxophonist LeRoi Moore's death.

-After his death in 2009, Michael Jackson's memorial service was held at the arena; its operator AEG had promoted the This Is It residency that Jackson had been scheduled to perform at The O2 Arena in London prior to his death.
-Rapper Nipsey Hussle's memorial service was also held at the venue on April 11, 2019.
+After the American singer Michael Jackson died in 2009, a televised memorial service was held at the arena.
+Its operator, AEG, had promoted the This Is It concert residency that Jackson had been scheduled to perform at The O2 Arena in London.
+Jackson had been rehearsing at the arena in the weeks prior to his death; he last had rehearsed there approximately 12 hours before his death (on the same day).